-Schedules are based upon company need and may vary from person to person within a department.
+Schedules are based on Company needs and may vary from person to person within a department.
 Scheduled work hours should be established and approved by your immediate supervisor.
 Being at work at your scheduled time every day is important.
 The Company recognizes that occasional absences are unavoidable.
-However, excessive absenteeism creates a hardship for co-workers who must do the absentee's job as well as their own.
-Because of this, frequent absences can be cause for disciplinary action, up to and including termination of employment.
-Excessive tardiness or extended breaks/lunches without one's supervisor's permission also can be cause for disciplinary action.
+Frequent absences, excessive tardiness, or extended breaks/lunches can cause disciplinary action, up to and including termination of employment.

-PTO must be scheduled with one's supervisor in advance.
+PTO requires two weeks of notice to the supervisor unless the PTO is used for emergencies or legitimate, unexpected illness.
+Requests must be made through the company HRIS.
+In all instances, PTO must be approved by the employee's supervisor in advance.
+If an employee has PTO hours available, they must use their available PTO balance before taking any unpaid time off.
 It may be used in the case of emergency or sudden illness without prior scheduling.
 Patterns of absenteeism or tardiness may result in discipline even if the employee has not yet exhausted available PTO.
 Absences due to illnesses or injuries that qualify under the Family and Medical Leave Act (FMLA) will not be counted against an employee's attendance record.
 Medical documentation, within the guidelines of the FMLA, may be required in these instances.

-If it is impossible to report to work for any reason, the employee must notify their supervisor personally at least two (2) hours or more in advance of their shift reporting time.
-If the employee is going to be late for their scheduled shift, they must make every effort to notify their immediate supervisor as soon as they determine they will be late.
+If it is impossible to report to work for any reason, and or the employee is going to be late for their scheduled shift the employee must notify their supervisor personally at least two (2) hours or more in advance of their shift reporting time.
 The employee should be prepared to explain the reason for their absence or tardiness and the time frame in which the employee expects to be able to report for work.
 Employees absent for more than two (2) consecutive days, unless otherwise required under state law, due to illness may be asked to provide a doctor's verification of illness and a release to return to work.
-A Doctor's verification is required in all requests for leaves of more than 5 consecutive workdays, which are due to an employee's illness, an eligible family leave or a family member's illness.
-Failure to provide a requested doctor's verification and could be grounds for termination.
+A Doctor's verification is required in all requests for leaves of more than 5 consecutive workdays, which are due to an employee's illness, an eligible family leave, or a family member's illness.
+Failure to provide a requested doctor's verification may be considered a policy violation and could be grounds for termination.